garden/tree/camp/Readme.md

   given to the template file) and `params` (parameters given to the macro).
 * `{{~macro; rest }}` will run the macro named `macro` (please note that this macro has more than one character in it, this is legit).

+You may create a user-defined parser, say a parser "remove\_t", like so:

+    camp.Plate.parsers['remove_t'] = function (text, additionalParams) {
+      return escapedText;
+    };

+The `additionalParams` are an array that comes from space-separated strings given, in the template, after the parser name.
+It is useful to tune the behavior of the parser.
+For instance, the `2` in `{{=number|exp 2}}` asks the `exp` parser to give 2 decimal digits.

+Similarly to how you add parsers, you can add user-defined macros (here, the macro `i`):

+    camp.Plate.macros['i'] = function (literal, params) {
+      return insertedtext;
+    };

+The `literal` object contains all objects that are given to the template, and the params are what is given to the macro between pipe characters `|`.

 You may, just as with `Camp.add` actions, give `Camp.handle` a third parameter, a function, to serve as a callback for the event that will trigger that function